-Window Rock High School is a place where students should feel safe and not have to worry about being called names or being picked on because of who they are or what they wear.
+Tsehootsooi Middle School is a place where students should feel safe and not have to worry about being called names or being picked on because of who they are or what they wear.
+To assist in creating a school environment based on the beliefs of the Governing Board, bullying, harassment or intimidation as defined by this policy will not be tolerated.
+SEE POLICY JICK - STUDENT BULLYING HARASSMENT AND INTIMIDATION.